mobilabsolutions/jenkins-ios/CONTRIBUTING.md

 Code contributions are very much appreciated (especially those that add to our test suite).
 To get a quick start on the application's architecture, please visit our [Wiki](https://github.com/mobilabsolutions/jenkins-ios/wiki).

-Before adding any features or fixing any issues, please branch off either `master` and create your own feature branch.
+Before adding any features or fixing any issues, please branch off `master` and create your own feature branch.
 Once your feature is developed, please create a pull request onto `master`.

 We always try to review pull requests in a very timely manner, however, please be patient if it does take a little longer than you expected.